larsgthi/larsgthi/README.md

-My name is Lars Gunnar Thingnes
+My name is Lars Gunnar Thingnes.
 I work at Eidsiva Bredband.
 I'm also a master student in information security at NTNU Norway.